davidchip/codeword/README.md

+Codeword combines the languages HTML, CSS, and Javascript.
+Outlined below are overviews of each:

-Lesson 1 -> HTML Basics
+Lesson 1 -> HTML

 The Webpage
 -----